justinkuepper/reciperoulette/readme.md

 * Euclidean Distance: `similarity=sim_distance`
 * Pearson Coefficient: `similarity=sim_pearson`

-## What's Next?

-This project will be live on its own domain in the near-term.

-The long-term goal is to experiment with other forms of machine learning and eventually evolve the app into a more full-fledged meal planner that optimizes for taste and nutrition.

-## Contributors & Legalese
+## Interested?

-If you're interested in contributing, please open a pull request and I'm happy to review it!
+If you're interested in this line of work, please contact me or even submit a pull request to this project.

-Recipe Roulette is copyright (C) 2018 Justin Kuepper.
-It's licensed under the MIT License.
+Recipe Roulette is licensed under the MIT License.